joseconti/woo-redsys-gateway-light/readme.txt

 * Pay with 1 click.
 * Virtually Unlimited Terminals, FUC's, etc. Special developed Filter for it.
 * emails to admin and customers when there is an error paying at Redsys.
-* Compatible with WooCommerce Subscriptions
 * Check at Thank you page.
 If a customer arrive to Thank you page, and the order has not been market as paid, and email is send to administrator.
+* Widget to easily add the Credit Card image required by redsys
 * And more to come.

 == Installation ==